DarraghReid/eden/README.md

 ![Wireframe of Studio](assets/images/readme-imgs/wireframe-tutorial.png)

 ### Difference between wireframes and final product
-* The most obvious difference between the wireframes and the final product is that the Tutorial section in the final product.
+* The most obvious difference between the wireframes and the final product is that the Tutorial section in the final product has been omitted.
 I had originally planned to record a tutorial of how to use the software.
 Upon completion of the software, however, I found that it was intuitive enough that a tutorial was not required.

     I felt a tutorial section would have been of no benefit to the product and would not have contributed to the requirements set out in the Assessment Handbook.